eliddell1/FistBump/README.md

 With a thumb drive present it will begin by putting your wifi adapter into the proper state, monitor mode, and kill any processes, like wpa_supplicant, that may interfere.
 This stage will be indicated by a __purple scan pattern__.

-When you see a __random flashing rainbow pattern__, the attack has begun!
+When you see a __random flashing rainbow pattern__ or __random flashing purple pattern__, the attack has begun!
+The Rainbow pattern indicates you are doing a broad attack while the purple pattern indicates that you have specified a target (see updates section for v2.1)

 The attack leverages the latest WPA/WPA2 attack tool, [hcxdumptool](https://hashcat.net/forum/thread-7717.html) and is set to run for 40 seconds, which in my experience should be plenty of time to at least grab some handshakes.
 If you wish to change this, you can edit the wpa_hashgrab.sh script found in scripts/FistBump/hashgrab.sh of this repository or in /home/pi/FistBump/ on the actual pi.

 When the attack is complete you will see the strip of LEDs light up __solid purple__ if new hashes were collected during the attack, or __solid yellow__ if no new hashes were collected.